Mc-Zen/zero/src/rounding.typ

   direction: "nearest",
   ties: "away-from-zero",
   /// Determines whether the number should be padded with zeros if the number has less
   /// digits than the rounding precision.
+If an integer is given, determines the minimum
+  /// number of decimal digits to display.
-  /// -> bool
+  /// -> bool | int
   pad: true,
   /// Uncertainty
   pm: none,